sumeet70/aiex/README.md

     <li>Navigate to http://localhost:8081</li>
 </ul>

-The application backend runs in node using express as middleware.
+The application backend runs in node using expressjs as middleware.
 The front end of the application has been written in Angularjs 1.4.

 <h2><a name="ug"></a> Usage Guide</h2>
 <p>